 Protecting young trees trunks with a tree wrap is another vital step.
 It is a plastic tube about 3’ long that can be wrapped around the trunk.
 This will prevent rodents from eating the tender young bark and protect the tree against frost cracking and sun scald.
 Placing a cage of stucco wire around your plant will repel rabbits and deer at the same time.

 The shrubs need protecting too.
 Having adequate snow cover is very important for all perennials and many small shrubs too.
-Branches that are exposed above the snow line will often freeze back whereas.
-Something to remember next time you are shoveling the sidewalk: aim for the bushes when the snow is light and fluffy.
-Pruning in Manitoba tends to be most effective in early spring (remove winter dieback and rejuvenate at the same time)
+Branches that are exposed above the snow line will often freeze back.
+Something to remember next time you are shovelling the sidewalk: aim for the bushes when the snow is light and fluffy.
+Pruning in Manitoba tends to be most effective in early spring (removing winter dieback and promoting rejuvenation at the same time)

 Burlap wrapping is another thing that can help protect plants from winter sun damage.
 It is especially helpful with young evergreens.
 The recommended method is putting four wooden posts in the ground and stapling burlap fabric to the post about four feet high.
 Make sure the fabric is an inch beyond the branches.
 This will be tall enough to block the sunlight reflecting off the snow, while still giving the tree enough room to breathe.
 If the tree is wrapped directly it will serve the same purpose but the foliage will suffer.

 Winter will always come and go.
 Thankfully there are many ways that we can prepare for the worst… because in Manitoba it usually happens.